neighboring countries of india

 2. Economic Collaboration

-Economic ties between India and its neighbors are crucial for regional prosperity.
+Economic ties between India and its neighbor countries are crucial for regional prosperity.
 These collaborations include trade routes, investment opportunities, and joint ventures that drive economic growth.

 Trade Routes